vaxdata22/NoSQL-and-Big-Data-demonstration/README.md

 ## Section 5 - Neo4j

-In this section I explored working with the Neo4j database technology.
+In this section, I explored working with the Neo4j database technology.

 Neo4j is a very popular graph database and an example of NoSQL technology.